 Today, Pan de Azúcar is a quiet and picturesque city that has a wide tourist offer, such as beautiful beaches, the homonymous hill that offers a panoramic view of the surrounding landscape, the Pan de Azúcar Nature Reserve, the Grutas del Palace, among others.
 The city is also famous for its gastronomy, especially its fish and shellfish dishes.

-See more about the history of Pan de Azucar
+See more about the location of Pan de Azucar